Culture, ethics and sustainability

 Academic programmes and courses

-New book on The Nordic model
+Open Access book on The Nordic model

-In the new book Sustainable Modernity: The Nordic Model and Beyond, co-edited by Nina Witoszek and Atle Midttun, researchers from traditionally adverse disciplines such as evolutionary biology and human sciences, explore the drivers behind the Nordic model.
+In the book Sustainable Modernity: The Nordic Model and Beyond, co-edited by Nina Witoszek and Atle Midttun, researchers from traditionally adverse disciplines such as evolutionary biology and human sciences, explore the drivers behind the Nordic model.
 The project is supported by UiO:Nordic.
 The Open Access version of this book can be downloaded here.